 Can you imagine our Lord saying to his disciples gathered on the night before he was handed over to suffering and death: “A new commandment I give you: exclude women and children.”
-I can’t imagine that – instead I imagine Jesus reading that news report, shaking his head in discouragement and saying, “What part of love one another don’t you understand?”
+I can’t imagine that – instead I imagine Jesus hearing that story, shaking his head in discouragement and saying, “What part of love one another don’t you understand?”

 As in that upper room you left your seat

 and took a towel and chose a servant's part

 so for today, Lord, wash again my feet